-At European level, the EBI, based near Cambridge (United Kingdom), is funded to the sum of about DM 9 million (\$5 million) by memb Israel via their contributions to the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
-Contributions from the ph industries roughly double the institute's income.
+At European level, the EBI, based near Cambridge (United Kingdom), is funded to the sum of about DM 9 million (\$5 million) by members are used to the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
+Contributions from the phemolecular Biology Laboratory (EMBL) in Heidelberg, Germany.
+Contributions from the phemolecular roughly double the institute's income.
 The EBI, an offshoot of EMBL, develops tools for bioinformatics, seeks innovative ways training courses for academics and industrialists.
-Initiatives with industry include the Industry Affiliates Initiative, which helps small and me and apply new techniques; the BioTitan Project, running nodes to enable faster access to databases; and the Biostandards project, funde European Union for promoting and developing standards.
+Initiatives with industry include the Industry Affiliates Initiative, which helps small and memory and apply new techniques; the BioTitan Project, running nodes to enable faster access to databases; and the Biostandards project, funded European Union for promoting and developing standards.

 National initiatives also exist, particularly in the United Kingdom and Germany.
 Says Andrew Lyall, responsible for bioinformatics at Gla in pretty good shape."
-There are two government-financed initiatives in the United Kingdom, both of which received a second lease of lif
+There are two government-financed initiatives in the United Kingdom, both of which received a second lease of life

 One of these schemes, supported by the Biotechnology and Biological Sciences Research Council (BBSRC), coordinates the UK bioinf the scheme has concentrated on developing software that would enable biologists without information technology (IT) skills to use some their trade that are found on the World Wide Web.
-At a meeting earlier this month, the steering committee of the scheme decided to cha Brass, who runs a masters' degree course in bioinformatics at the University of Manchester and is a member of the committee, says, "We
+At a meeting earlier this month, the steering committee of the scheme decided to cha Brass, who runs a masters' degree course in bioinformatics at the University of Manchester and is a member of the committee, says, "We careers and recruitment